Views:

 Base64 ( HMAC-SHA256(secret_key, Payload) )

-As for this design, you need to generate a unique x-signature in every request, resulting in a different signature for each request.
-The x-signature will be verified by the API server in every request.
+You need to generate a unique x-signature in every request, resulting in a different signature for each request.
+The API server verifies the x-signature in every request.

 Request Content